How We Draw Near to God and Experience His Promise

 A true heart is also undivided.
 The psalmist asked, “Who may ascend into the hill of the Lord?
 And who may stand in His holy place?
 He who has clean hands and a pure heart” (Ps.
 24:3–4).
 First Chronicles 12:33 mentions 50,000 soldiers who drew up in battle array and helped David “with an undivided heart.”
 A true heart is not divided between God and the world, but is wholly dedicated to Him alone.
 In repentance, David prayed, “Behold, You desire truth in the innermost being” (Ps.
 51:6).
 True worship begins with truth in the inner man.

-2. A Confident Faith
+2. Draw Near With Confident Faith

 The second condition to acceptable worship is coming to God “in full assurance of faith” (Heb.
 10:22).
 The first readers of the book of Hebrews were lacking assurance because of their waning faith.
 Consequently, growth was needed to increase the assurance of their fellowship with God.
 In a later chapter we read, “without faith it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who seek Him” (11:6).
 To worship in faith is to come with a seeking heart that rests in the merit of Christ alone.